grobique/minimal_OPNA_player/README.md

 - Basic components!
 Well, aside from YM2608 and its DAC, YM3016.
 - Comments in (almost) ***EVERY SINGLE LINE*** of code!

+## To do:
+- Fix VGM tempo losses.
+These rush just a tiny bit, but I don't like it either way

 ## Schematic
 Refer to **[`schematic_v1.pdf`](./schematic_v1.pdf)** for pinouts and connections.